-UMW’s graduate education programs lead to state-certified endorsements and more fulfilling teaching careers in instructional technology, higher education, ESL, and more.
+UMW’s graduate education programs lead to state-certified endorsements.
+Similarly, more fulfilling teaching careers in instructional technology, higher education, ESL, and more.

 When and how do I apply for acceptance to the program?

 Recommended filing dates are April 15 for fall admission, Sept.
 15 for spring admission, and Feb.
 15 for summer admission.
-UMW accepts post-filing date applications on a rolling, space-available basis.
+To clarify, UMW accepts post-filing date applications on a rolling, space-available basis.

 How can I learn more about UMW’s M.Ed. for Professional Development or Added Endorsement program?

 For detailed information and specific questions, please contact Graduate Admissions at (540) 286-8030 or Email us at firstname.lastname@example.org, or you can fill out our Request for More Information Form.
-Feel free to visit our social media as well.
+Certainly, feel free to visit our social media as well.